 Kristin Gjesdal is Professor of Philosophy at Temple University.
 She received her PhD in Philosophy from the University of Oslo.
 She taught in Norway and England before moving to Philadelphia in 2005.
 She has lived and studied in Oslo, Berlin, Frankfurt, New York, and Chicago.
-For a number of years, she freelanced as a literary critic in the National Broadcasting (radio) and been a regular contributor to a number of newspapers in Norway.
+She has freelanced as a literary critic in the National Broadcasting (radio) and been a regular contributor to a number of newspapers in Norway.
 In 2014, she was awarded The Eleanor Hofkin Award for Excellence in Teaching from The College of Liberal Arts at Temple, Alumni Board.
-She currently holds a Professorial Fellowship in philosophy at the University of Oslo (2014-2018) and is an area editor of Nineteenth-Century Philosophy for the Stanford Encyclopedia of Philosophy.
-She is on the editorial board of The European Journal of Philosophy, Agora (Norway), Kritik & Klasse (Denmark), and the book series Cultura della Modernità (Italy).
+She has held a Professorial Fellowship in philosophy at the University of Oslo (2014-2018).
+Kristin Gjesdal is an area editor of Nineteenth-Century Philosophy for the Stanford Encyclopedia of Philosophy.
+She is on the editorial board of European Journal of Philosophy, Journal of Transcendental Philosophy, Kritik & Klasse (Denmark), and the book series Cultura della Modernità (Italy).
 She is a member of the Norwegian Academy of Science and Letters.

 Kristin Gjesdal has been invited to present her work on post-Kantian philosophy, art, and literature through some hundred invited lectures in Germany, Denmark, Sweden, Finland, Norway, Italy, England, Egypt, China, Hong Kong, Vietnam, Australia, Austria, Ireland, Canada, and other places.
 She has held a Fulbright Fellowship, a Humboldt Fellowship, and been a Visiting Scholar at The University of Chicago, Columbia, and the Humboldt-Universität, Berlin, and the Goethe-Üniversität, Frankfurt.

 Kristin Gjesdal’s monographs include: